diningphil/PyDGN/docs/tutorial.rst

     max_cpus:  # > 1 for parallelism
     max_gpus: # > 0 for gpu usage (device must be cuda though)
     gpus_per_task:  # percentage of gpus to allocate for each task
+    gpus_subset: # optional, comma-separated list of gpu indices, e.g. 0,2.
+Used to force a particular subset of GPUs being used.

     # Data Loading